Donvito-911/Bayesian-IRL/README.md

 - Gridworld

 ## Examples
-- In notebook main.ipynb are examples of using MDP and Environments such as Gridworld.
+- In folder examples, you can find examples of environments and policy_walk algorithm.